You might have heard of the term “SEO content” when building a digital marketing strategy.

 It’s important to constantly push internal links to the highest value pages on your site you want to rank for.

-Important Features Of High-Quality SEO Content:
+Important Features Of High-Quality SEO Content

-- Content Organization: The SEO content on your site must be organized in a logical way to inform search engine crawlers what your page will convey.
+The SEO content on your site must be organized in a logical way to inform search engine crawlers what your page will convey.
 Organizing your SEO content in a structured manner also helps website visitors navigate to other related pages.
 The longer your visitors stay on your site, the more that Google learns about the relevance of your pages.
 This is done according to the search terms of the visitor’s query.

 SEO Search Intent

-It’s very important to be reminded that focusing on gaining search engine traffic will make your results suffer when it comes to driving sales.
 If you rank for keywords that have no search intent, then it doesn’t matter if you gain an extra 10K visits a month if none of the visitors buy.

-Websites that don’t provide unique value to visitors experience higher bounce rates and lower conversion rates.
+Like we said before, websites that don’t provide unique value to visitors experience higher bounce rates and lower conversion rates.
 Both will dampen the effects of any SEO content strategy you perform.